NghiaNT3110/google_analytic_4/table_query/readme.txt

-This is the folder contant SQL file for querying table that need for analytic
+This folder contains SQL files for querying tables required for analytics and visualization purposes